 After a few moments, the Chatelaine became still and slumped in her grasp.
 Seusea pushed herself away from the sorceress and got to her feet.
 Then she swooned, and her vision went cloudy.
 As a sickening sensation in her stomach took hold, she realised the knife that cut her arm was envenomed.

-The front doors burst open and Seusea fainted.
+The front doors burst open, and Seusea fainted as people rushed in.